Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 142A7: 3×3, no “handle”
 - 142AF: 4 lines, filled
 - 142B0: more details, filled
+- 142B6: campaign for drills
 - 142B7: strange glitch, deleted almost everything, campaign for drills
+- 142B8: campaign for drills
 - 142C0: filled end, campaign for drills
 - 142C1: campaign for drills
 - 142C3: filled end, campaign for drills